johnslimai/dockerslimexamples/index.md

 ```

-- Examine the container layers information by DockerFile command in the xray report
+- Exploring the container's layers listed in the xray report

 The report file contains a listing ("image_stack label") of the docker image layers ordered by layer detailing  Dockerfile command(s) that contributed to each layer.